drug-design/course/docs/chapters/molecular-similarity.md

 ![](https://media.drugdesign.org/course/molecular-similarity/model_dev2.png){: loading=lazy }
 ### Molecules in the Space of the Descriptors

-Contrary to the direct application of the similarity principle (where distances between molecules are explicitly calculated), in structure-property model methods, the distance between molecules are implicitly represented by molecular descriptors.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/molecules-space-descriptors-0c60704b'><i class='fa fa-play' aria-hidden='true'></i></button>Contrary to the direct application of the similarity principle (where distances between molecules are explicitly calculated), in structure-property model methods, the distance between molecules are implicitly represented by molecular descriptors.
 These descriptors position the compounds in the space of their properties.
 This can be visualized by projecting the molecules in the space of the descriptors, which reveals those that are similar and dissimilar, depending on their relative location in the projection space.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[molecular descriptor]: Molecular descriptors are numerical values that capture the structure and properties of molecules